Do you sometimes experience tense, hardened, or cramped calves after or during a run? Well, you’re not alone.

 Symptoms Of Tight Calves

-There are so many different causes of right calves which make the symptoms vary considerably.
+There are so many different causes of tight calves which makes the symptoms vary considerably.

 Symptoms of tight calves include: